 BTE hearing aids are easy to wear devices that feature a small, curved casing that rests comfortably behind the ear.
 The hearing aid uses a thin tube that goes into the ear canal that reduces the “plugged up” feeling some people associate with many hearing aids.
 This type of hearing aid is sometimes referred to as an “open fit” since the ear canal is left open.

 Picking The Right Hearing Aid For You

-Choosing the right hearing aid style and model for you is as important as having one that is tuned to fit your unique hearing needs.
+Choosing the right hearing aid style and model for you is as important as having one tuned to fit your unique hearing needs.
 This can make finding the right hearing aid a little more complicated than some people realize.
 Our expert staff is here to help you make an informed choice to find a perfect combination of performance and comfort.

 Our Beltone Chicago hearing care specialists can help you narrow down the choices when it comes to the variety of styles and features that we offer.
-After a comprehensive free hearing test we will understand your unique needs and which options fit.
+After a comprehensive free hearing test, we will understand your unique needs and which options fit.
 We even offer in-office demos with many models so that you can experience how different hearing aids feel and work.